gsroberts1/QVT/Readme.md

 ## Usage ##
+After downloading or clone the 'QVT' repository, add the 'QVT' folder to your Matlab search path.
+This can be done several ways:
+1. Move to the directory containing the 'QVT' folder, right click on 'QVT', select "Add to Path --> Selected Folders and Subfolders".
+2. `>> addpath(genpath('C:\Users\username\Documents\MATALB\QVT'))`

 (Optional) In Matlab, change to the directory where the 4D flow data exists.
 This is not necessary but is convenient for locating 4D flow data.

 From the command window, type the following command to open the GUI: